eduvpn/documentation/2FA.md

 ## Enabling 2FA for VPN connections

-Assuming your instance is called `vpn.example` and the profile is `internet`, you need to modify `/etc/vpn-server-api/vpn.example/config.php`:
+Assuming your profile is `internet`, you need to modify `/etc/vpn-server-api/default/config.php`:

     'vpnProfiles' => [
         'internet' => [